MosesKKhoza/AgriInsightML-Efficient-Crop-Health-Analytics/README.md

 The `mk-vit.ipynb` notebook guides you through the entire machine learning pipeline, including data preprocessing, model training, evaluation, and making predictions.
 It uses the Vision Transformer architecture, which has proven effective in various image classification tasks.

 ## Repo structure
-- `MK-DL.ipynb` notebooks for data exploration, training models
+- `mk-vit.ipynb` notebooks for data exploration, training models
 - `/images/images/`: input data (images are not included due to size constraints and can be downloaded [here](https://www.kaggle.com/datasets/mosbehbarhoumi/zindidata))
 - `/images/`: CSV image file with crop damage data classes